steven-wolfman/ubc-term-finder/dev-story.md

 + ubc-term-finder@0.0.1
 ```

+TODO: update that text above once we've fast-forwarded to the current main branch after pending PRs are completed.

 If we were to publish, it would be with version 0.0.1 and with the indicated package contents.
 Notice that the package will be just a few kilobytes (and usable with only those few kilobytes, since its only dependencies are for development), not the 200 megabytes it takes up installed on disk at this point!

 ### TODO: `prepublishOnly`

+TODO: also review https://github.com/actions/starter-workflows/blob/main/ci/npm-publish.yml.
+Perhaps we'd be better off doing what it says?

 There may be some steps we want to do when preparing for publication but not during a standard install.
 In our case, this includes compiling the TypeScript code to JavaScript and building the separate TypeScript definitions file (`*.d.ts`).
 This is done with a [script in `package.json` named `prepublishOnly`](https://docs.npmjs.com/cli/v7/using-npm/scripts#life-cycle-scripts).
 (Be aware that [the old `prepublish` script is deprecated](https://docs.npmjs.com/cli/v7/using-npm/scripts#prepare-and-prepublish); to do something before both publication and installation, use a `prepare` script instead.)